 - Two sample administrative assistant cover letters: one for an experienced admin assistant, and one for an entry-level administrative assistant.

-- Step-by-step tips and advice on how to write an admin assistant cover letter that’ll land more office job interviews.
+- Step-by-step tips and advice on how to write a cover letter for an administrative assistant that’ll land more office job interviews.

-- An admin assistant cover letter template you can copy, adjust, and complete in just 15 minutes.
+- Administrative assistant cover letter examples and template you can copy, adjust, and complete in just 15 minutes.

 Let’s begin with two administrative assistant cover letter examples: